 Talking-continuing the story.

-Kulpa-Kulpa is an Indigenous woman-owned culture consultancy, specialising in events.
+Kulpa-Kulpa is an Indigenous woman-owned culture consultancy, specialising in events, arts & music.

 About Laura